LauraTDauden/Legend-Of-The-Ball-Game/README.md

     - **Jumping!**
     (See how our little ball jumps)
     - **Bouncy surfaces**!
 (See how the physics change when passing through them and experiment how high you can go by jumping at the right moment)
     - **Game over** screen!
 (Oops, you died.
-But don't worry, you may continue playing on the same level you fell off!)
+But don't worry, you may continue playing from the same level you fell off!)
     - **Change of scenes**: The main menu takes you to the **Level 1** screen.
 By picking the **magic pill** you may adventure to **Level 2**.
 If death takes you, you'll get to the magic realm of **Game over**.
 If you win, you may **play again**!
     - **Music**!
 Two different variants of the same theme play in the main menu and the rest of the screens.
     - Now presenting: the **ESCAPE key** and the revolutionary **Exit** feature!
 Want to return to the menu screen?
 Just press the ESC key any time.
 Want to exit the game?
 Press the Exit button on the main screen.